The Placer County Board of Education, also known as the County Board, serves a vital role as the elected governing body for the Placer County Office

 advocate at the local, state and national levels.

-representing four geographic trustee areas throughout Placer County:
+representing even single-member geographic trustee areas throughout Placer County:

 Placer County Board of Education members are the fiduciaries who steer the organization towards a sustainable future by adopting sound, ethical and legal governance as well as financial management policies.
 The Board of Education also ensures the organization has adequate resources to advance its mission.